cis-ash/Ash-K/orders_of_noise.md

 After having quite a few experiences with them, most positive, a few neutral, I would definitely recommend you to give them a try.
 Quite a few procedural image generators in [loconundrum](https://ash-k.itch.io/loconundrum) were conceived while under the effects of psilocybin.
 A lot of refining of those ideas was needed afterwards.
 This is not an easy one step process, they will not make you suddenly creative or solve your problems.
 I believe psychedelics are just a tool you can use for inspiration/ reflecting on past ideas.

 Always remember to do your own research on effects and laws surrounding a substance, buy from a trusted source, weigh your dose and start small.
-Some of the substances mentioned above are very inconsistent as to what is illegal in what country and to what degree, ranging from being 100% legal in some places to tightly controlled in others.
+Some of the substances mentioned above are very inconsistent as to what version of them is illegal in what country and to what degree, ranging from being 100% legal in some places to tightly controlled in others.